Affordable and Beautiful, Thailand Has Something for Everyone

 From Turquoise Waters to Towering Temples

 However, Thailand is not just for the party-crowd.
-There are stunning beaches, interesting cultural attractions, serene meditation centers, great food, historical sights and beautiful natural scenery which make it popular among families and individuals of all ages.
-Not to mention why it has become such a hotbed for medical tourism.
+There are stunning beaches, interesting cultural attractions, serene meditation centers, delicious food options, intriguing historical sights and beautiful natural environments that make it popular among families and individuals of all ages.
+Not to mention how it has become such a hotbed for medical tourism.

 Where to Go

 There are three main cities in Thailand we recommend visiting, especially for first-timers.
 Each offers a unique and special experience of Thailand:

 The bustling, frenetic capital city of Thailand is drastically more modern and more populated than the rest of the country.
 Bangkok tourism includes temples and palaces for exploring, top-notch markets where you can buy virtually anything you could imagine, soaring skyscrapers, luxury shopping malls, amazing Thai food and one of the most insane nightlife scenes on the planet.

 Many of the main tourist attractions in Bangkok are situated along the Chao Praya River.
 If you have only a few days in Bangkok, then the best way to experience a lot in a short period of time is by traveling by river taxi and hopping on and off at the various attractions.

 You can see the Grand Palace, Temple of the Emerald Buddha, Chinatown, Wat Arun, Wat Po and more.
 Check out this guide to seeing Bangkok by River Taxi for detailed information about the sights along the river.